Elizabeth Warren Scores Another Win Against Joe Biden In The Latest National Poll

-As former vice president Joe Biden fights President Donald Trump on one front and fights to bolster his 2020 presidential campaign on the other, Sen. Elizabeth Warren is seemingly seizing on the opportunity to continue to solidify her co-frontrunner status.
+As former Vice President Joe Biden fights President Donald Trump on one front and fights to bolster his 2020 presidential campaign on the other, Sen. Elizabeth Warren is seemingly seizing on the opportunity to continue to solidify her co-frontrunner status.

-According to The Hill, in the latest Quinnipiac University poll, which was administered between October 4 and October 7 to 646 Democratic voters and independent voters who lean to the Democratic side, Warren once again bested Biden, though the numbers are technically still within the poll’s 4.7 percent margin of error.
+According to The Hill, in the latest Quinnipiac University poll, which was administered between October 4 and October 7 to 646 Democratic voters and independent voters who lean to the Democratic side, Warren once again bested Biden.
+However, the numbers are technically still within the poll’s 4.7 percent margin of error.

 Warren snagged 29 percent support among those surveyed, while Biden brought in 26 percent.
 The results are similar to a poll in September that also gave Warren the top spot, though it was only by two percent.